soft-matter/trackpy/README.rst

 Main Features
 =============

-    - The widely-used multiple particle locating algorithm originally implemented by John Crocker and Eric Weeks in IDL is reimplemented in Python.
+    - The widely-used particle locating algorithm originally implemented by John Crocker and Eric Weeks in IDL is reimplemented in Python.
 Wherever possible, I use existing tools from scipy and numpy modules.
 Each logical step is broken into a single-purpose function, rendering a succinct and modular code that is easy to customize and maintain.
 Key